 When he went through his third or fourth growth spurt, at around 3-4 months old, I thought I’d die.
 My nipples were cracked and bleeding and I literally would suck my breath in, in preparation before each feed.
 I finally got up the nerve to tell the lactation consultant what was happening and ask for help.
 Yes, this was with a great latch.
 Yes, I was producing lots of milk.
 He was just feeding so frequently that my nipples weren't having a chance to recover.
 Anyhow, my angel of a lactation consultant suggested I use a nipple shield sparingly to give my nipples a break and a chance to heal, so I am highly suggesting that you add nipple shields to your postpartum recovery kit.
 She also suggested that I put some breast milk on my nipples before and after each feed.
 It’s really simple just squeeze until some milk appears and then rub it around.
 I’m not kidding, it felt better immediately and drastically improved the nursing relationship between my son and me.

-Now, I don’t suggest relying completely on the shield because your nipples still need to “toughen up,” but if you’re a first time mom and breast feeder like I was, the nipple shield helped pulled my nipples out and also gave me the relief I needed to keep going on my breastfeeding journey.
+Now, I don’t suggest relying completely on the shield because your nipples still need to “toughen up,” and I would only use it under the direction and guidance of a lactation consultant, but if you’re a first time mom and breast feeder like I was, the nipple shield helped pull my nipples out and also gave me the relief I needed to keep going on my breastfeeding journey.
 I personally used the Medela nipple shields and had no complaints.

 Pro tip: Have more than one size handy.
 Your nipple size will fluctuate.